A Complete Guide to Mortgage Retention

 Like roofing, asbestos removal is one of the simpler problems to remedy with companies who are dedicated to removing asbestos.

-Once the asbestos has been removed, the lender will instruct for a report to check that the work has been carried out correctly and that the asbestos has been removed completely.
+Once the asbestos has been removed, the lender will instruct a report to check that the work has been carried out correctly and that the asbestos has been removed completely.

 If they’re satisfied with the report, they will release the funds.

-Mortgage Retention for Gas/Electric or Heating Repairs
+Mortgage Retention for Gas, Electric, or Heating Repairs

 Gas and electrical problems can be tricky to remedy, and it might be a time-consuming process, especially if the property needs rewiring or the gas system needs to be made safe.

-Because these issues can cause fires to break out in properties, lenders will almost certainly ask that any problems be remedied and retain funds until work is done.
+Because these issues can cause fires to break out in properties, lenders will almost certainly ask that any problems be remedied and retain funds until the work is done.

 Mortgage Retention for Structural Defects

-If your property has major structural defects the likelihood is you will be declined a mortgage by your lender.
+If your property has major structural defects, the likelihood is you will be declined a mortgage by your lender.

 What is a Mortgage Retention Survey?